TERMS OF REFERENCE

-The Positive Aboriginal & Torres Strait Islander Network (PATSIN ) is a formalisation of a supportive Aboriginal Torres Strait Islander (ATSI) HIV network.
+The Positive Aboriginal & Torres Strait Islander Network (PATSIN ) is a formalisation of a supportive Aboriginal Torres Strait Islander HIV network, at a national level.
 This network has always been supported by the National Association of People with HIV Australia (NAPWHA).

-PATSIN recognises the diversity of the lived experience of ATSI people and undertakes to provide informed advocacy, support and information dissemination to all HIV-positive ATSI people.
+PATSIN recognises the diversity of the lived experience of Aboriginal and Torres Strait islander people and undertakes to provide informed advocacy, support and information dissemination to all HIV-positive Aboriginal and Torres Strait islander people.

-PATSIN will seek to do its work through a core membership of at least 8-10 and a Chair, meeting once per year and via teleconferencing as required.
+PATSIN will seek to do its work through a core membership committee of least (9) nine people and a Convenor; meeting once per year and via teleconferencing as required.

-PATSIN will endeavour to ensure that women hold four positions within this core group.
+PATSIN will endeavour to ensure that women hold (3) three positions within this core group.

-PATSIN will work to advocate for HIV-positive ATSI people, including urban, rural and remote settings.
+PATSIN will work to advocate for HIV-positive Aboriginal and Torres Strait islander people, including urban, rural and remote settings.

-PATSIN will promote care and support and treatments education for ATSI people.
+PATSIN will promote care, support and treatments education for Aboriginal and Torres Strait islander people.

 PATSIN will work in a collaborative and corroborative manner to ensure appropriate skills development with allied service delivery in a culturally appropriate manner.

-The Chair of PATSIN where necessary can delegate to ensure a member from the core committee is available to undertake representation of PATSIN and its work.
+The Convenor of PATSIN where necessary can delegate to ensure a member from the core committee is available to undertake representation of PATSIN and its work.